2018 Kansas City Chiefs–Los Angeles Rams game: Aftermath and legacy

 For the Chiefs, Mahomes threw for a career-high 478 yards on 33-for-46 passing, the second-highest single-game total in Chiefs team history.
 Mahomes also threw for six touchdowns for the second time in 2018 (matching the team record he already shared with Hall of Famer Len Dawson), but was intercepted three times and fumbled twice.
 Wide receiver Tyreek Hill had the second best single-game performance of his career with 10 catches for 215 yards and two touchdowns.
-Tight end Travis Kelce also had 10 receptions for 127 yards and a touchdown, and wide receiver Chris Conley added seven receptions for 72 yards with two TDs.
+Tight end Travis Kelce also had 10 receptions for 127 yards and a touchdown, and wide receiver Chris Conley added seven receptions for 72 yards with two touchdowns.
 Running back Kareem Hunt had 14 carries for 70 yards on the ground and three receptions for 41 yards and a touchdown.
 Defensively, cornerback Ron Parker had a team-high eight tackles, while linebacker Anthony Hitchens, cornerback Steven Nelson, and defensive tackle Chris Jones had six tackles each, with Jones leading the Chiefs with two sacks.

+This would also be Kareem Hunt's last game as a Kansas City Chief (though he returned to the team as a free agent in 2024) as the following week the team had their bye week, and on November 30 he was shown via video to have violently physically assaulted a woman, and was immediately released by the team for his actions.

 At the 2019 ESPY Awards, the Chiefs–Rams battle was named "Best Game," with Mahomes and Goff accepting the award on behalf of their respective teams.
 The game was also named the top L.A. sports moment of 2018 by the Los Angeles Sports Council.

 For NFL Network's "100 Greatest Games," the 2018 Rams–Chiefs game was ranked No. 33 on the list.
 It was the second-highest ranked regular season game, behind only the 1985 Chicago Bears-Miami Dolphins showdown (also on Monday Night Football), which was ranked No. 29.

 It was the first regular season game that has been profiled in the ongoing NFL Films series "NFL's Greatest Games."

+As of 2025, the Chiefs' total of 51 points remains the highest score achieved by a losing team in the history of professional American football.